People and Operations

 Board of Directors

-IDA Missouri holds board meetings on the third Thursday of the odd months of each year.
+DarkSky Missouri holds board meetings on the third Thursday of the odd months of each year.
 The board meeting schedule is as follows:

 • For 2024: 1/18, 3/21, 5/16, 7/18, 9/19, and 11/21.

-Per our operating agreement with International Dark Sky, IDA Missouri Board members serve for a term of three years and cannot serve for more than two (2) consecutive full year terms of office without a break in service of at least one (1) year.
+DarkSky Missouri Board members serve for a term of three years and cannot serve for more than two (2) consecutive full three-year terms of office without a break in service of at least one (1) year.
 Board terms are divided into three classes which are staggered to expire in different years to help ensure continuity of the Board.

-IDA Missouri has twelve members as follows:
+DarkSky Missouri has fourteen board members as follows:

 Zone 1 - North Region: